 Because yellowmouth grouper would be removed from the OSASWG complex, the total ACL and sector ACLs would be modified for the remaining five species: coney, graysby, rock hind, red hind, and yellowfin grouper.
 This ACL is currently inclusive of recreational landings estimates using the MRIP-CHTS method.
 This amendment would modify the ACL to reflect the reorganization of the complexes.
-However, the ACL would remain inclusive of recreational estimates from the MRIP-CHTS.
-This is because the OSASWG species are data limited and do not have stock assessments.
+However, the Council is proposing to retain the ACL using recreational estimates from the MRIP-CHTS until the SSC develops new FES based catch recommendations through an acceptable methodology.
+The OSASWG species are data limited and do not have a stock assessment (unassessed species).
 Following the Unassessed Stocks Workgroup meeting in 2020, the Council's SSC provided ABC recommendations for these five species using recreational landings estimates using the MRIP-FES method.
 However, the ABCs were determined using the 3rd highest landings and Only Reliable Catch (ORCS) methods, both of which are no longer considered best scientific information available (BSIA).
 During the April 2023 SSC meeting, the SSC recommended the OSASWG ACL be revised in the upcoming Unassessed Species Amendment.
-However, this will likely not be completed and provided to the Council for review until December 2024 or later, which would be too late for this amendment as it has a statutory deadline.
+However, this will likely not be completed and provided to the Council for review until December 2024 or later, therefore, an action to update the OSASWG ABC and ACL based on the new methodology was not included in this amendment to meet its statutory deadline.
+Furthermore, this amendment will not modify the commercial or recreational AMs for the OSASWG complex, which can be found at 50 CFR 622.193(j).1.